 Why Is Methamphetamine Addictive?

-Methamphetamine’s powerful effects are largely related to the drug’s effect on dopamine supplies in the brain.
-Dopamine is released when a person engages in activities that give pleasure or are vital for a person’s survival, like eating food or having sex, and is closely related to addiction.
+The powerful effects of methamphetamine and its high addictive potential are largely related to its effects on dopamine supplies in the brain.
+Dopamine is a natural brain chemical that is released when a person engages in pleasurable activities such as eating food or having sex.
+Dopamine is also closely related to the development of addiction to various substances.

-Over time, drugs that cause the release of large amounts of dopamine create addiction pathways in the brain that make it more difficult to stop using the drug.
-Meth causes the release of very large amounts of dopamine, making it more addictive than other stimulants like cocaine.
-The user experiences this increase in dopamine as pleasure, euphoria, high amounts of energy, increased sexual drive, and boosted mood.
+Over time, drugs such as methamphetamine which cause the release of large amounts of dopamine create addiction pathways in the brain.
+These pathways make it difficult for a person to stop using the drug.
+Meth causes the release of very large amounts of dopamine.
+This makes it more addictive than other stimulants like cocaine.
+The user experiences that occurs as a result of the brain being flooded with dopamine includes intense pleasure or euphoria, high amounts of energy, increased sexual drive, and an overall boosted mood.

 Signs of Methamphetamine Addiction

-The immediate onset of euphoria, commonly called a “rush”, is the most common reason for meth addiction.
+The immediate euphoria, commonly called a “rush”, is the most common reason why people use meth recreationally.

-As meth users unknowingly shift their prime focus in life to achieving a “rush”, they tend to lose interest in things that they used to like.
-Loss of interest in their job can affect their performance, leading to unemployment.
-They lose the urge to sleep or eat, and this can last for a couple of hours and may extend to a few days following meth consumption.
+But over time, meth users unknowingly shift their focus in life to achieving a “rush.”
+They lose interest in things that they previously used to enjoy.
+Loss of interest in work affects job performance, sometimes leading to unemployment.
+Meth users also lose the urge to sleep or eat.
+This can last anywhere from a couple of hours to a few days following meth use.

-After a long period of sleeplessness, ranging from 3 to 15 days, the user enters into a stage called tweaking.
-The symptoms of this stage are:
+A long period of sleeplessness, ranging from 3 to 15 days, can be followed by a stage called tweaking.
+The symptoms of the tweaking stage are:

 - An extreme level of frustration